 Erin says, “I am passionate about teaching because I am fortunate to have found my passion through art and educating our next generation.
 I enjoy getting to know each and every student!
 I strive to promote their engagement and achievement in my classroom by fostering their creativity, as well as furthering their critical thinking skills through art.
 It excites me when students feel a great sense of accomplishment in their work and get to explore their creativity in art class.”

 Melissa says, “I have always loved art and the many possibilities a few art materials can hold.
 I believe that art is a universal language.
-Through art we can communicate with each other, we can understand the past and we can imagine the future.
-I also believe that through the art-making process students learn necessary skills that they will be able to use in all areas of their studies and for the rest of their lives.
-I am very passionate about visual art education and I love that I get to share my enthusiasm and love of the arts with my students.”
+Through art we can communicate with each other, we can understand the past, and we can imagine the future.
+I also believe that through the art-making process students learn the necessary skills that they will be able to use in all areas of their studies and for the rest of their lives.
+I am very passionate about visual art education, and I love that I get to share my enthusiasm and love of the arts with my students.”

 Caitlin says, “I am passionate about teaching because I love helping students become more confident, independent, and excited about learning.”

 Leona says, “I am passionate about teaching because I love to help students from different language and cultural backgrounds to be successful in school.
 One of the most rewarding feelings for me is to see the spark in my students’ when they understand something new.
-Teaching gives me the unique chances to learn new things from a students’ perspective every day.
-It helps me to be a better person.”
+Teaching gives me unique chances to learn new things from a students’ perspective every day.
+It helps me become a better person.”

 Jeremy says, “I believe that all students can learn at a high level, some need just a little extra time and support.
 My role is to help students gain the confidence, skills, and knowledge they need to meet the high expectations I have for them.”